infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 *  Interestingly, the DQs of children in all three institutions improved over the six-year period, perhaps because fewer children were sent to institutions but staff levels remained the same producing smaller groups and fewer children per caregiver in all three of the institutions (McCall et al., in press).
 * These results and those of similar interventions indicate that institutions can be improved; the improvements can produce substantial increases in physical, mental, social, and behavioral development in both typically developing children and those with disabilities; and such benefits can be maintained for at least six years with no additional funds

+## Hodges and Tizard Study
+A paper on the impact of institutionalisation on IQ, covers this important study that shows that  institutionalized children were not destined for developmental compromise.
+They studied children who had spent the first 2 years of their lives in high-quality institutions in the United Kingdom (Tizard, 1977).
+- In these institutions the child to caregiver ratios were 3:1 and the were taken on outings, and were fed well.
+- The major way in which orphanage children’s lives differed from the lives of home-reared children was that caregivers were discouraged from forming intimate relationships with them (Tizard & Tizard, 1971).
+- Tizard and Joseph (1970) first assessed children in the institution when they were 2 years old and compared them to a sample of home-reared children from a working class background.
+- They found that the institution children’s [[IQ]] scores were only slightly lower than those of the working class children and that their language was only slightly delayed.
+- At age 4.5 the mean [IQ](Roll%20Ups/Education/IQ.md) of the children in an institution was in the average range and no language problems were found (Tizard & Rees, 1974).
+- Hodges and Tizard (1989) reported that children adopted from the institution had normal [IQ](Roll%20Ups/Education/IQ.md)s at 8 and 16 years of age.
+Tizard’s findings were more positive than the findings of the earlier search, but it is important to note that the children in Tizard’s sample had not experienced the extreme deprivation experienced by earlier samples of children  (e.g., Goldfarb, 1945a)

 ## Successful interventions include one or many of the following components:
 - According to a meta-analysis that described different interventions in instituional children, these components are seen in successful interventions that improve cognitive performance[^1],
 	- Regular visual and auditory stimulation